David R. Nagle

 David Ray Nagle (born April 15, 1943) is an American politician and lawyer from Iowa.
-He was a Representative in the United States House of Representatives, representing Iowa's 3rd congressional district from 1987 to 1993.
+He was a representative in the United States House of Representatives, representing Iowa's 3rd congressional district from 1987 to 1993.
 He is a member of the Democratic Party.

 Education

 Nagle received his undergraduate degree from the University of Northern Iowa and his law degree from the University of Iowa.

 Career

-He served as an Assistant County Attorney for Black Hawk County, Iowa from 1969 to 1970.
-He served as the City Attorney of Evansdale, Iowa from 1972 to 1973.
-From 1975 to 1980 he served as a member and later president of the Black Hawk County Conservation Board.
+Nagle served as an assistant county attorney for Black Hawk County, Iowa, from 1969 to 1970.
+He served as the city attorney of Evansdale, Iowa, from 1972 to 1973.
+From 1975 to 1980, he served as a member and later president of the Black Hawk County Conservation Board.
 He served as an adjunct professor at University of Northern Iowa from 1978 to 1981.
 From 1980 to 1983 he served on the Board of Governors of the Association of Trial Lawyers of Iowa.
 From 1982 to 1985 he served as Chairman of the Iowa Democratic Party.

+Nagle first ran to represent Iowa's 3rd congressional district in 1986, to succeed retiring incumbent T. Cooper Evans, a Republican.
+Nagle won that election by a margin of 55%–45%, becoming the first Democrat to represent that district since 1935.
+He won reelection in 1988 by a wider margin, and ran unopposed in 1990.

-While Nagle was in Congress, Iowa had six seats in the House.
-At the time the 3rd congressional district covered a portion of eastern and central Iowa.
-Following the 1990 census, re-apportionment reduced Iowa's representation from six seats down to five.
-The redistricting plan approved combined the 3rd congressional district and what was 2nd congressional district into one district.
-In the 1992 election, Dave Nagle ran against and was defeated by fellow incumbent Jim Nussle.
-In the 1994 election, he lost to Nussle again.
+Following the 1990 census, reapportionment reduced Iowa's representation from six seats down to five.
+The state's redistricting plan combined Nagle's district with Iowa's 2nd congressional district, which was represented by Republican Jim Nussle.
+Both incumbents ran in the combined district in 1992, and Nagle narrowly lost to Nussle by a margin of 50%–49%.
+He ran against Nussle again in 1994, losing again by a wider margin.

-He attempted to run for the U.S. Senate, but withdrew after his arrest on a public intoxication charge in 1998.
+Nagle initially ran for the U.S. Senate in 1998, but withdrew after his arrest on a public intoxication charge.

-In November 2001, he announced he was running against Jim Nussle who was at the time was serving the 1st Congressional district of Iowa.
-He later lost in the state's Democratic Primary to Mayor Ann Hutchinson of Bettendorf, Iowa.
+In November 2001, he announced that he would again run against Jim Nussle, who was again being redistricted into the state's 1st congressional district.
+Nagle lost in the Democratic primary to Ann Hutchinson, mayor of Bettendorf, who lost to Nussle in the general election.